phlalx/sawadee/README.md

 # OCaml-torrent (work in progress)

-This is a toy bittorrent client for the sake of familializing myself with `Core` and `Async` APIs.
+This is a toy bittorrent client.
+My goal was to familializing myself with `Core` and `Async` APIs.
+The aim is to be able to download most type of torrent files from the command line with acceptable performance, and a code clean and documented enough so it can be useful for someone else.

 ### Usage